Transparent Approach to Costing (TRAC)

 The Transparent Approach to Costing (TRAC), introduced in 2000, is the standard methodology used by higher education institutions (HEIs) in the UK for costing their activities.
 It was established as an approach to identifying the Full Economic Costing (FEC) of all activities to improve the accountability for the use of public funds and inform institutional decision making.

-Full economic costs include direct costs plus a share of support costs, together with two sustainability adjustments to reflect the replacement cost of the institution's infrastructure and the return required for financing and investment.
+Full economic costs include direct costs plus a share of support costs, together with an adjustment to reflect the medium to longer term costs of maintaining the institution's sustainability by financing and investing in its infrastructure.

 TRAC analyses the activities of an institution across the headings of Teaching (T), Research (R) and